Mikey Did NOT Do It Alone!!

 It is a collective responsibility.
 Driver discipline is paramount for controlling all types of distractions, not just cell phone related ones.
 To encourage such behavior, Shreya R. Dixit Memorial Foundation annually hosts Raksha Vigil and 5K Run/Walk for the community to raise awareness with real life stories.
 This is the 11th year of Raksha event which will take place on August 11 in Eden Prairie.
 High school and college Track Teams and Cross Country Running clubs are invited to participate.
 Please register at www.shreyadixit.org.

-The event will showcase the work of teen run Distraction-free Driving Clubs from Eden Prairie and Binelde St. Margaret Schools that the Shreya Foundation established.
+The event will showcase the work of teen run Distraction-free Driving Clubs from Eden Prairie and Benilde St. Margaret Schools that the Shreya Foundation established.
 We hope to establish similar clubs in high schools in Rochester and Mankato areas.
-The leaders of Eden Prairie and Binelde St. Margaret are currently putting together a guide book on how to establish a distraction-free driving club.
+The leaders of Eden Prairie and Benilde St. Margaret are currently putting together a guide book on how to establish a distraction-free driving club.
 The guide book will describe the challenges the two schools faced during start-up with advice on how to succeed.

 Apparently, today’s Mickey is also a great problem solver, creating solutions for saving lives.